|Pilot 1st Lt Charles E. Norton, O-416333 (POW, executed September 30, 1942, MIA) Harpswell, ME

 Ditched September 24, 1942

 Built by Boeing at Seattle completed on November 17, 1941.
 Constructors Number 2231.
-Delivered to the U. S. Army.
-Flown to Salt Lake City and three days later to Sacramento Air Depot.
+Delivered to the U. S. Army Air Force (USAAF) as B-17E Flying Fortress serial number 41-2420 flown to Salt Lake City and three days later to Sacramento Air Depot (SAD).

 On December 15, 1941 assigned